Data recovery from

 • Marvell (88SS1074, 88SS9187, 88SS9190, 88SS1093)

-Data on SSDs can disappear not only due to hardware failure but also because of logical problems.
+In SSD drives, data can disappear not only through hardware failure, but also as a result of logical problems.

-Common causes include accidental partition deletion, an error during a system update, or a failed file-system repair.
+These include accidental partition deletion, errors during a system update, or a failed file system repair.

-Unlike HDDs, SSDs use a TRIM mechanism that can automatically overwrite deleted data.
-That is why recovery success depends on how quickly the drive is disconnected from power — every further use of the drive can cause permanent file loss.
+Unlike HDDs, SSDs use the TRIM mechanism, which can automatically overwrite deleted data.
+This means recovery success depends on how quickly the drive is powered off — every subsequent operation can cause permanent file loss.

-Do not install new systems or write files — that is when recovery chances are highest.
+Do not install new systems or save files — that is when the chances of data recovery are greatest.

-Deleted file on an SSD — TRIM mechanism zeroes out the cell content
+Deleted file on an SSD – the TRIM mechanism zeroes the cell contents

-Electronics failure is one of the more common causes of SSD problems — it occurs after power surges, short circuits, or damage to the power connector and interface.
+Electronics failure is one of the more common causes of SSD problems — it often occurs after power surges, short circuits, or damage to the power connector or interface.

-In such cases the drive stops appearing in the computer or shows no response when connected.
-Repair or bypass of the damaged components is usually possible, giving a high chance of data recovery.
+In such cases the drive stops being visible in the computer or does not respond to connection.
+In most cases, repairing or bypassing the damaged components is possible, giving a good chance of data recovery.

-In more complex situations it may be necessary to move the NAND memory chips to a working donor drive or read them directly in a specialised programmer.
+In more complex situations, it may be necessary to transfer the NAND memory chips to a working drive or read them in a specialist programmer.

 NAND memory degradation

-Flash memory cells in SSDs naturally wear out over time — an unavoidable consequence of semiconductor physics.
+Flash memory cells in SSDs naturally wear out over time — this is an unavoidable consequence of semiconductor physics.

-As long as the drive is still recognised and allows some data access, read stabilisation is possible by adjusting operating conditions (e.g. temperature or voltage control).
-Recovery is more challenging than with HDDs in this scenario, but still achievable.
+As long as the drive is still detected and provides data access, read stabilisation is possible through appropriate adjustment of operating conditions (e.g. temperature or voltage control).
+In such cases, recovery is more challenging than with HDDs, but still feasible.

-NAND cell degradation in an SSD — example of read errors
+NAND memory cell degradation in an SSD – example of read errors

 Firmware and controller problems

-Firmware or controller corruption is among the most challenging failures in SSD drives.
+Firmware or controller damage is among the most difficult failures in SSD drives.

-The drive may be detected by the computer but refuse to provide access to data, hang the system, start in safe mode, or show a reduced capacity and a different model name.
+The drive may be detected by the computer but not provide data access, freeze the system, start in safe mode, or show an incorrect capacity and changed model name.

-Never attempt to "fix" such a drive by flashing new firmware — any such operation initialises the memory and permanently destroys data.
-Recovery requires specialised service tools that bypass the corrupted firmware without risking an overwrite.
+Never attempt to "repair" such a drive by flashing new firmware — any such operation initialises the memory and permanently destroys the data.
+Recovery requires specialist service tools that can bypass the damaged firmware without risking overwriting the contents.

-SSD controller firmware corruption — drive detected with wrong name and capacity
+SSD controller firmware failure – drive detected with wrong name and capacity

 What not to do